-Membership on the medical staff of the hospital is a privilege that shall be extended only to professionally competent physicians (M.D. or D.O.), dentists, podiatrists, physician assistants, nurse practitioners, certified registered nurse anesthetists, certified nurse midwives and other certified advanced practice nurses who continuously meet the qualifications, standards, and requirements set forth in these bylaws and associated policies of the medical staff and the hospital.
+Membership on the medical staff of the hospital is a privilege that shall be extended only to professionally competent physicians (M.D. or D.O.), dentists, oromaxillofacial surgeons, podiatrists, psychologists, licensed social workers, advanced practice nurses and physician assistants who continuously meet the qualifications, standards, and requirements set forth in these bylaws and associated policies of the medical staff and the hospital.

-2.2 Oualifications for Membership
+2.2 Qualifications for Membership